dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/deployments/architecture.md

 title: Architecture
 ---

-This page is intended to help both practitioners seeking to understand the architecture and data flow of the hosted dbt Cloud product.
+This page is intended to help both practitioners as well as those with interest understand the architecture and data flow of the hosted dbt Cloud product.

 ### Application Data Flows